whitefusionhq/phaedra/README.md

 _NOTE: not yet released!
 Check back in June 2020!_

 Phaedra is a REST microframework based on WEBrick which lets you write serverless Ruby functions.
-These can be tested locally and deployed to a serverless hosting platform such as [Vercel](https://vercel.com).
+These can be tested locally and deployed to a supported serverless hosting platform.
+Compatibility is presently focused on [Vercel](https://vercel.com), but there are likely additional platforms we'll be adding support for in the future.

 ## Installation